 Background music attribution: The O’Neill Brothers Group, The Holly & The Ivy from Joyous Christmas Carols on Piano

-Ahhhh, the delicious smells of Christmas!
-I love them all.
+Ahhhh, the fragrant smells of Christmas.
+I love them all!

-Homes are infused with a symphony of holiday aromas—evergreen and scented candles, pastries baking, or an ambient fire.
-But I especially love the warm, wafting aromas of giving and love.
+Homes are infused with a symphony of holiday aromas—evergreen, scented candles, pastries baking, or an ambient fire.
+But I especially love the heart-warming aromas of giving and love.

-Paul instructed the Ephesians to walk in the way of love and pointed to Jesus as the example.
+Paul instructed the Ephesians to walk in the way of love, then pointed to Jesus as the model.
 His sacrifice was a fragrant offering to God.